microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

     ![Line Edit](images/lineedit.png)

-1. In the **Commit** window, provide comments and then click on the **Commit** to commit the changes to the repository.This action would initiate an automatic build for the source code.
+1. In the **Commit** window, provide comments and then click on the **Commit** button to commit the changes to the repository.This action would initiate an automatic build for the source code.

     ![Commit](images/commit.png)